To My Mormon Family and Friends

 I'll also address some specific topics:

-Ordinances: I accept that I will not be allowed to participate in ordinances including temple sealings, endowments, baptisms, priesthood ordinations, etc. But, that does not mean that I cannot support my family in the exercise of their faith.
+Ordinances : I accept that I will not be allowed to participate in ordinances including temple sealings, endowments, baptisms, priesthood ordinations, etc. But, that does not mean that I cannot support my family in the exercise of their faith.
 I will support my children, nieces, nephews, and grandchildren in other important ways, the least of which is praising and appreciating their righteous efforts.

-Purpose: Eternalism conveniently provides a purpose to live that is clear and simple.
+Purpose : Eternalism conveniently provides a purpose to live that is clear and simple.
 Outside of the church, life-purpose does become more “fuzzy”.
 For me, at least, a degree of soul-searching was in order to reimagine my life purpose.

 I found that living with or without purpose is a choice.
 Trying to live without purpose, nihilistically, is an unstable path and leads to anguish and depression.
 I choose to live my life on purpose and with purpose.
-I ascribe to enjoyable usefulness: I do what is enjoyable and I do what is useful; Ideally, I do what is simultaneously useful and enjoyable.
+I ascribe to enjoyable usefulness : I do what is enjoyable and I do what is useful; Ideally, I do what is simultaneously useful and enjoyable.
 In that, we are not so different.
 After all, “Men are, that they might have joy” (Nephi 2:25)

-Eternal Salvation and Eternal Life: While members may carry a persistent awareness of their standing on the eternal ledger, I do not.
+Eternal Salvation and Eternal Life : While members may carry a persistent awareness of their standing on the eternal ledger, I do not.
 I do not worry from day to day or from one moment to another about my eternal fate.
 I am content to enjoy the present moment.
 I know that you care about my spiritual wellbeing and where I go after I die.
 I encourage you to trust in the Lord.
 Surely, in his greater love, compassion, and generosity he will find a way to judge and sort us all out in eternity.

-Holy Ghost: We are taught that we must be worthy of The Spirit lest we drive it away or numb ourselves to feeling the influence of the Holy Ghost.
+Holy Ghost : We are taught that we must be worthy of The Spirit lest we drive it away or numb ourselves to feeling the influence of the Holy Ghost.
 It pains you to think that I would lose the influence of the Holy Ghost.
 As improbable as it may seem to you, I still feel the “constant companionship” of what I have always known to be the Holy Ghost.
-I guess I haven’t offended him enough for him to leave me yet!
+I guess I haven't offended him enough for him to leave me yet!

-Peace and Restoration of the Soul: For the myriad hardships a believer experiences in life, Jesus is there as the Balm of Gilead to heal and restore.
-You can’t imagine a life without that redeeming grace.
+Peace and Restoration of the Soul : For the myriad hardships a believer experiences in life, Jesus is there as the Balm of Gilead to heal and restore.
+You can't imagine a life without that redeeming grace.
 But, I have learned to find healing in my soul without the church.
 I prioritize my mental and emotional wellbeing.
 I find healing through reading, writing, genuine conversation, meditation, recreation, diet, physical hygiene, sleep hygiene, and other self-care.

-Morality: How can one be a good person or raise children to be good people without the morals God has provided?
-Well, honestly isn’t it frightening to think that your religion is the only thing standing between you and a thousand terrible, grotesque deeds?
+Morality : How can one be a good person or raise children to be good people without the morals God has provided?
+Well, honestly isn't it frightening to think that your religion is the only thing standing between you and a thousand terrible, grotesque deeds?
+I don't think that's at all realistic.
+There is more to morality than avoiding Satan's fiery hell.

-Family: It is devastating to think of loved ones not being in heaven with us.
-This is the “sad heaven doctrine“.
+Family : It is devastating to think of loved ones not being in heaven with us.
+This is the “ sad heaven doctrine “.
 President Eyring shared the following on that topic, “You are worrying about the wrong problem.
-You just live worthy of the celestial kingdom, and the family arrangements will be more wonderful than you can imagine.”
-(Eyring, 2016) As for the pain and sadness that my choices bring my family in this life, I encourage you to accept that I’m not “coming back” and then move forward.
+You just live worthy of the celestial kingdom, and the family arrangements will be more wonderful than you can imagine.” ( Eyring, 2016 ) As for the pain and sadness that my choices bring my family in this life , I encourage you to accept that I'm not “coming back” and then move forward.
 I have been deeply saddened in my life by the inactivity of others.
 If they ever did come back it was not on account of any of my wallowing.

 What are you doing with your life now?